 Welcome to Lutheran High School!
 Choosing a high school is one of the most important decisions you will make for your child during their lifetime.
 One of our greatest strengths is the community we build between our students and families.
 Our Admissions Director, Michelle Cox, is a class of '95 alum and a parent of a current student so she can answer your questions based on personal experience.
 She will help and guide you through the admissions process and can assist you with any questions that you may have.
 For more information, please contact Michelle at firstname.lastname@example.org or 217-546-6363 ext.
 138.

-Click HERE to watch a preview of what it's like inside LuHi!
+Watch this video for a preview of what it's like inside LuHi!

 Shadow a Crusader

 Want to see Lutheran High in action?
 We invite prospective students to come experience a day as a high school student here at LuHi.
 What better way is there to experience a day-in-the-life of a Crusader than to come and shadow a current student for the day?
 To set up a Shadow Day, please call or email Michelle Cox at email@example.com or 217-546-6363 ext.
 138.

 The application process begins by filling out the application form and returning in with the $200 application fee.
 You can submit your application and fee by mail or in person at the school.
 You can also quickly submit your application via a mobile device by using your camera to scan the qr code below.
 If you choose to use this method, please submit your application fee via mail or in person at the school.

 After submitting the application, the admissions coordinator will set up an interview between our principal, you, and your child.
 Currently we are conducting interviews virtually via Zoom.
 Upon approval of your child’s application and interview, you will be notified of acceptance letter via mail or email.